blu-sta/HK-Rando-4-Log-Display/README.md

 `Sort` toggles whether locations are ordered alphabetically or order of appearance in the logs  \
 `Expand All` and `Collapse All` can be used to expand/collapse all groups \
 `Time` will show or hide the time the location appeared in the log \
-`Room` will toggle between showing the in-game room code and an alternate description of the room
+`Room` will toggle between showing the in-game room code and an alternate description of the room \
+**Note**: Alternate descriptions can be personalised by editting the `_sceneDescriptions.json` file

 #### Sections
 `Countables`: Tracks count of items that could be required for other checks or True Ending \